 The time of sending files back to make revisions or send suggestions through email is long gone.
-While Docs, Sheets, and Slides, works similarly to MS Office, Google made it possible to do real-time editing documents such as spreadsheets.
+While Docs, Sheets, and Slides, work similarly to MS Office, Google made it possible to do real-time editing documents such as spreadsheets.
 Being able to comment or make a note on files saves time significantly.

-One thing we liked is being able to point exactly where to make edits in the document.
+One thing we liked is being able to point out exactly where to make edits in the document.
 This function is a huge time saver since editors don’t have to wait a long time for a response.
 As a business owner, you’ll find it useful as it saves time and labor costs.

 Shoutout Co-workers with Mentions